Comprehensive server security "Trend Vision One - Endpoint Security"

 Virtual patching technology (see below) is used to protect servers from attacks that exploit vulnerabilities.
 Between the time a vulnerability is discovered and the time a regular patch is released, virtual patching technology can reduce the risk of zero-day attacks that exploit this vulnerability

-It usually takes several weeks for a vulnerability to be discovered and for an official patch to be released, leaving the system vulnerable to attacks during that time.
-We provide a virtual patch to address these attacks as quickly as 48 hours after the vulnerability is discovered.
+Normally, it takes several weeks from the discovery of a vulnerability until an official patch is released, leaving the system vulnerable to attacks exploiting that vulnerability.
+We provide a virtual patch to address such attacks in as little as 48 hours from the discovery of the vulnerability.

 ⑤ Monitoring changes on the system